department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-10-MHV-secondary-navigation-research/2023-10-MHV-on-VA.gov-secondary-navigation-research-plan.md

 ### Research questions

-* How does the current secondary navigational pattern used across VA.gov align with a users’ expectations?
+* How does the current secondary navigational pattern used across VA.gov align with users’ expectations?
-* In what situations might a user want to navigate back to the MHV on VA.gov landing page?
+* In what situations might a user want to navigate back to the MHV on the VA.gov landing page?
 * In what situations might a user want to jump directly from one tool to another?

 ### Hypotheses